-“Once it has been installed, the contents of the encrypted files in the ADR system is opaque to us.
+“Once it has been installed, the actual contents of the encrypted files in the ADR system are opaque to us.
 Its operation is nearly fully automatic.
 Our operators only need to update the ‘dialogs’ of data transfer from time to time.
 Because of the fluid and diffuse nature of this system of encoding, the matrix is always changing.
 Only the intended recipients will be able to decipher communications,” said Mary.

 “How do we know these people are reliable, that one or more of them won’t do a ‘Snowden’ on us?”
 The CEO was cooler now, but Sean thought that there must have been something hidden within the emails which had really gotten to him.